sou1jacker/telemt/README.md

 * Connection #0 to host petrovich.ru left intact

 ```
+- We challenged ourselves, we kept trying and we didn't only *beat the air*: now, we have something to show you
   - Do not just take our word for it? - This is great and we respect that: you can build your own `telemt` or download a build and check it right now
 ### Telegram Calls via MTProxy
 - Telegram architecture **does NOT allow calls via MTProxy**, but only via SOCKS5, which cannot be obfuscated
 ### How does DPI see MTProxy TLS?